 There are two aluminum boats stored on a rocky point in the lake.
 Motors must be taken in with the guests upon arrival.
 There is a floating dock - able to tie up the plane/boat.
 The shore is very rocky and shore lunch is best prepared at the boat dock.

-At Whitemoose, there is a limit of 4 walleye (not exceeding 55cm) and 5 pike (not exceeding 75cm)
+At Whitemoose, there is a limit of 4 walleye (only 1 exceeding 55cm) and 5 northern pike (only 1 exceeding 75cm)

-The rates for a day fly-out to Whitefish is $500/per person.
-Prices are based on a minimum of three people, with a minimum charge of $1,500.
+The rates for a day fly-out to Whitefish is $600/per person.
+Prices are based on a minimum of three people, with a minimum charge of $1,800.
 Guides are available for $250/day; shore lunches and shore lunch kits are available upon request.

 Whitefish Falls is located on the Paul River which drains from Paul Lake down into the Churchill River.
 Although it is referred to as Whitefish Falls it is actually a sharp dropping set of rapids.
 The river flattens out into a small lake about 2 km below the rapids.